Controls of food and consumer goods

 - reflectors meant for consumer use.

-Laboratory examinations initiated by Customs authorities are subject to charge (Ministry of Finance’s Decree on Chargeable Performances Provided by Finnish Customs).
+Laboratory examinations initiated by the customs authorities are subject to charge (Decree of the Ministry of Finance on Chargeable Performances Provided by Finnish Customs 1280/2018).

 Goods under the scope of the Food Act

 - 458 euros/lot, when 1–3 samples are examined